 Restructuring activities include extended payment arrangements, modification and deferral of payments.
 Following restructuring, a previously overdue customer account is reset to a normal status and managed together with other similar accounts.
 Restructuring policies and practices are based on indicators or criteria which, in the judgment of management, indicate that payment will most likely continue.
 These policies are kept under continuous review.
 Restructuring is most commonly applied to term loans.
-Renegotiated loans that would otherwise be past due or impaired amounted to MDL 40,519,314 at 31 December 2023 (2022: MDL 20,517,450).
+As of December 31, 2024, renegotiated loans that would otherwise be past due or impaired amounted to 35,269,286 MDL (2023: 40,519,314 MDL).

 31 December 31 December

-2023 2022
+2024 2023

 Loans and advances to customers:

-Corporate entities 32,942,060 15,080,745
+Corporate entities 28,694,117 32,942,060

-Individuals 7,577,254 5,436,705
+Individuals 6,575,169 7,577,254

-Total 40,519,314 20,517,450
+Total 35,269,286 40,519,314